Java Library

 Decrypt a social security text field - bulk interface

-Create an Encryption / Decryption object with the credentials and then repeatedly decrypt data using a Field Format Specification, FFS, and the data.
+data using a structured dataset and the data.
 The decrypted data will be returned after each call.

-Note that you would only need to create the "ubiqEncryptDecrypt" object once for any number of encryptFPE and decryptFPE calls, for example when you are bulk processing many such encrypt / decrypt operations in a session.
+Note that you would only need to create the "ubiqEncryptDecrypt" object once for any number of encryptFPE and decryptFPE

 import ubiqsecurity.UbiqCredentials;